100 Notable alumni of

 -

-Andrew Brion Hogan Goddard is an American screenwriter, director, and producer.
+Andrew Brion Hogan Goddard is an American screenwriter, director, and producer most closely associated with the horror genre.
 He began his career writing episodes for the television shows Buffy the Vampire Slayer, Angel, Alias, and Lost.
-After moving into screenwriting in film, he created the well-received motion pictures Cloverfield (2008), The Cabin in the Woods (2011; also his directorial debut), World War Z (2013), and The Martian (2015), the latter earning him a nomination for the Academy Award for Best Adapted Screenplay.
+After moving into screenwriting in film, he wrote Cloverfield (2008), World War Z (2013), and The Martian (2015), the last of these earning him a nomination for the Academy Award for Best Adapted Screenplay.
+In 2011, he made his directorial debut with The Cabin in the Woods.

 -